The latest from the Political Grapevine:

 E-mails Having Effect?

-Those bogus e-mails warning of a pending military draft by the Bush Administration — long ago exposed as false — have apparently still had an effect.
+Those bogus e-mails warning of a pending military draft (search) by the Bush Administration — long ago exposed as false — have apparently still had an effect.

 A new poll by the Annenberg Public Policy Center shows a majority of 18- to 29-year-olds believe President Bush supports reinstating the draft.